Enable resource logging in Azure Traffic Manager

-This article describes how to enable diagnostic logging and access log data for a Traffic Manager profile.
+This article describes how to enable collection of diagnostic resource logs and access log data for a Traffic Manager profile.

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.